SahilVijaySingh28/PeerChat/docs/WEBRTC_FIXES_DETAILED.md

 4. **Queue Processing**: Ensures proper ordering of ICE candidates
 5. **Resource Cleanup**: Properly cleans up all resources when calls end

-The implementation maintains backward compatibility while significantly improving the reliability and stability of the WebRTC connections in FlashChat.
+The implementation maintains backward compatibility while significantly improving the reliability and stability of the WebRTC connections in PeerChat.